 Enterprise software strategist and productivity expert William Belk explained his open office plan concerns last year in a CNBC article.
 According to his own survey-based research, open offices dangerously drain productivity from HPEs.

-Open Plan Office Anxiety Will Affect Introverts As Well
+Open Plan Office Anxiety Will Deeply Affect Introverts

 The open office plan intentionally promotes a level of interaction that often (but not always) stimulates extroverts, yet can paralyze introverts.
 Because nearly half of adult Americans tend toward being introverted, an open office with no private space can push away a great deal of talent.